jcam1/JPYCv2/README.md

 - Proxies
 UUPS proxies are implemented using an `ERC1967Proxy`.
 The proxy is not upgradeable by itself.
 It delegates calls to implementation contract.
 - Implementation
 UUPS's implementation includes the `upgradeTo` function by inheritting `UUPSUpgradeable`   contract.
-Then we can upgrade the implementation contract by calling the `upgradeTo` function.
+Then we can upgrade the implementation contract by calling the `upgradeTo` or `upgradeToAndCall` function.

 ### Explanation of UUPS contract
 https://github.com/OpenZeppelin/openzeppelin-contracts/tree/master/contracts/proxy